 Again, NetSuite comes with a much wider array of reports and analytics that are built into the system than Business Central.
 Business Central has limited prebuilt reports, and if customers want anything beyond that, they must turn to integrations with outside tools like PowerBI or JetReports.
 Each of those integrations require setup and maintenance, adding to costs.

 Additionally, NetSuite’s global search capability means customers can drill down from reports to the individual transaction level and build their own reports and dashboards without any need for coding.
 That is more difficult with Microsoft.
-For example, if a customer has Dynamics 365 Business Central and Dynamics 365 Sales, they can’t push and pull data between those two systems without custom development, limiting reporting capabilities.
+For example, if a customer has Dynamics 365 Business Central and Dynamics 365 Sales, they may not be able to push and pull data between those two systems without custom development, limiting reporting capabilities.

 Configurations and Customisations